technicallyagd/unpack/readme.md

 #### Using `let` in [] and {} is not allowed

 Yes, I also wanted to have the natural `[let x, y] <- someSeq` syntax for defining new symbol with let, `[x, y] <- someSeq` for assignment, but the compiler deems it illegal.
-I ended up making settle with more verbose assignment syntax since I anticipate it being used less often.
+I ended up settle with more verbose assignment syntax since I anticipate it being used less often.

 #### About `=` in unpackObject